chedim/linker-parser/README.md

 ## Parsing
 Invoking `TokenGrammar::parse(Reader source)` will read and parse the text from the source into a token and will return the resulting token as an object.

-## Transpiling/Compiling
-Linker-parser provides support for transpiling into other languages via Rule::transpile hook.
-Currently this feature is limited to one target language.

 ## Evaluating
 Linker-parser will invoke `Rule::reevaluate` callback each time a token field is populated.